• Skip to primary navigation

 Chalk Paint’s claim to fame is that you do not need a primer.
 It’s very sticky making it adhere easily to many surfaces better than traditional furniture paint.
 This is very appealing in the furniture painting business and especially for first-time furniture painters.
 Chalk Paint is comprised of calcium carbonate, talc and pigment.

-As I mention in the video, the calcium carbonate is a powdery substance which makes the paint “sticky”.
+As I mention in the video, the calcium carbonate is a powdery substance that makes the paint “sticky”.
 Another benefit of the powdery element of chalk paint is the fact that you have more control when distressing.
-When distressing, the paint comes off in a powder instead of peeling like latex paint.
+When distressing, the paint comes off in a powder instead of peeling like latex paint to get a beautiful farmhouse look.

-You can see how you can achieve the distressed look easily with this rustic dining table from Repurpose and Upcycle’s post here: Rustic Beach Cottage Dining Room.
+You can see how easy it is to achieve a distressed finish with this rustic dining table from Repurpose and Upcycle’s post here: Rustic Beach Cottage Dining Room.

 Unfortunately, the “stickiness” of chalk paint is not the same as durability.
 Ironically, the very substance that makes chalk paint adhere to surfaces also makes the paint surface very “soft”.
 In other words, chalk paint is not durable as it won’t hold up well to scratches and does a poor job of holding up to water.